Thibault-GAREL/AI_snake_DQN_version/README.md

 ![Contributions](https://img.shields.io/badge/contributions-welcome-orange.svg)

 ## 📝 Project Description
-This project showcases an AI that learns to drive a car in [my 2D driving environment](https://github.com/Thibault-GAREL/driving_game) using the deep Q-learning algorithm.
-No hardcoded pathfinding — the agent improves by trial, error, and reward-based learning. 🧠📈
+This project showcases an AI that learns to play [my snake game](https://github.com/Thibault-GAREL/snake_game) using the deep Q-learning algorithm.
+No hardcoded strategy — the agent improves by trial, error, and reward-based learning. 🧠📈

+Attention ! 🚧 **This project is still in progress** 🚧
+🎛️ **Hyperparameters** (learning rate, epsilon decay, reward shaping) have a **huge impact** on learning performance.
+- **Problem** 😵‍💫 : I can find good hyperparameter !
+Maybe, it is something else 😥.

 ---